lostatc/codot/docs/codot.1.rst

 #.
 Identify which values from which source files you want to consolidate.
 #.
 Use the **add-template** command to open the source files in your text
    editor.
-Then, replace the selected values with identifiers.
+Then, replace the values you selected with identifiers.
 Name these identifiers whatever you want.
 #.
 Create one or more config files that contain options named after the
    identifiers you created.